trevorwslee/wasm_calculator/README.md

 trunk serve --open
 ```

-This will run the Trunk server serving the `trunk.html` merging with whatever WASM code in `main.rs`
+This will run the Trunk server serving the `trunk.html` merged with whatever WASM code in `main.rs`

 The server will keep running, and hot update the page whenever `trunk.html` or `main.rs` changed